top of page

 The visa extension process is handled by an agency VFS and the process is as follows:

-Note that the most convenient coastal application centres are in Durban, Port Elizabeth and Cape Town and that once the extension is approved you have to visit the same application centre to receive your visa.
+Note that the coastal application centres are in Durban, Port Elizabeth, George and Cape Town and that once the extension is approved you have to visit the same application centre to receive your visa, or give authorisation to someone else to collect this on your behalf.

 An alternative to applying for a visa extension is to leave the country a few days before your visa expires and to return well AFTER ITS EXPIRY.
-A further 90 day visa should then be given on re-entry.
+A further visa should then be given on re-entry.
 This is normally the case but is not guaranteed.
 There do not seem to be any hard-and-fast rules on this and it is up to the individual immigration officer at the port of entry with sometimes random decisions.
+Please note, if you have more than a week left on your visa, you may only get that number of days on your return.

 If you make a road trip to Botswana or Namibia there shouldn’t be a problem on re-entry.
 If you return by air to your home country there is not normally a problem.